vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 Argo CD 2.11 migrates existing resources to client-side apply, which surfaces immutable field errors if the live object was created with a different schema than the GitOps source.
 The bootstrap workflow now seeds the IAM database and admin credentials as [`Opaque` secrets](.github/workflows/02_bootstrap_argocd.yml) and proactively deletes any older basic-auth secrets before recreating them.
 If the application remains `Degraded` with a message similar to `Secret "keycloak-db-app" is invalid: type: Invalid value: "kubernetes.io/basic-auth": field is immutable`, delete the affected secret (Argo will recreate it on the next sync) so the type converges on the new schema.

+### Troubleshooting: Keycloak health never reaches ready

+If Argo CD stalls on `waiting for healthy state of k8s.keycloak.org/Keycloak/rws-keycloak`, the Keycloak readiness endpoint is reporting `DOWN`.
+Follow the runbook in [`docs/troubleshooting/keycloak-health-degraded.md`](docs/troubleshooting/keycloak-health-degraded.md) to capture the relevant controller logs, inspect the `/health/ready` payload and resolve the underlying database or configuration error.

 ### Troubleshooting: IAM sync timeout waiting for Keycloak CRDs

 When the IAM application reports `one or more synchronization tasks are not valid due to application controller sync timeout`, Argo CD is trying to apply Keycloak custom resources before the operator finishes installing its CRDs.
 Longer timeouts do not help because the resources remain invalid until the CRDs appear.
 Follow the runbook in [`docs/troubleshooting/iam-sync-timeout.md`](docs/troubleshooting/iam-sync-timeout.md) to gather the relevant controller state and apply the sync-wave fix so the Keycloak operator finishes before the IAM stack reconciles.